Accelerating Quantum Eigensolver Algorithms With Machine Learning: Evaluation

 \paragraph{Results of Execution with Different Hyperparameters. } \autoref{tbl:main:res1} and \autoref{tbl:main:res2} summarise the results of executing \adapt{} and \qcels{} on a quantum simulator with the default and optimal hyperparameters in \autoref{fig:tabl:hyperparams:adapt} and \autoref{fig:tabl:hyperparams:qcels}.
-We evaluated predictions on several Hamiltonians of 20-, 24-, and 28-qubit systems (System col.) with a known solution (Value col.). \autoref{tbl:main:res1} presents the result obtained with the challenge Hamiltonians, while \autoref{tbl:main:res2} is the results using the open-source molecular Hamiltonians.
-Both tables present, for each algorithm and set of hyperparameters (Algorithm col.), the task score (Task Score col.), the approximate run time (Approx. Runtime col.), and the number of iterations completed (Itr. col.).
+We evaluated predictions on several Hamiltonians of 20-, 24- and 28-qubit systems (System col.); we excluded the results of \qcels{} on 28 qubits from \autoref{tbl:main:res1} and discuss these in detail in the discussion paragraph below. \autoref{tbl:main:res1} presents the result obtained with the challenge Hamiltonians, while \autoref{tbl:main:res2} is the results using the open-source molecular Hamiltonians.
+Both tables present, for each algorithm and set of hyperparameters (Algorithm col.), the task score (Task Score col.), and the number of iterations completed (Itr. col.).
 For \autoref{tbl:main:res1}, the true results (Value col.) are known \cite{QAGC2024}, and we computed the relative error (Error (\%) col.) per experiment.
-We ran each experiment several times and selected the best result.
+Note that in total, we evaluated our prototype framework using 16 systems, each tested with two implementations (\adapt and \qcels) under default and optimised hyperparameters, resulting in 16×2×2=64 experiments.
+Each experiment was repeated 10 times, and the best (lowest) result from these repetitions was selected\footnote{For \qcels{}, the implementation frequently crashed in the machine during our experiments, likely due to insufficient resources, making it challenging to obtain results.
+To mitigate this, we adopted a resilient execution strategy, running additional repetitions and collecting results only from the first 10 non-crashing executions.
+In some cases, we were fortunate, and all executions completed without crashing; in these cases, we excluded the last machine’s results to maintain consistency across experiments.}.
+While the time per repeat is excluded from this paper and tables due to unreliable recording on our host machine, timing logs are available in our Zenodo record \cite{bensoussan_2024_artifact_ML2QarXiv}.